timfarkas/ADL_CW2/instructions.md

 ```bash
 python self_training.py
 ```

-1. Unet Models trained in each round of each experiment will be saved under the folder `checkpoints/Bootstrap/model`.
-To save time for further experiments, you can set `Skip_first_round = True`, if `first_round_model.pt` is saved under `checkpoints/EVA/`after the first round of training is completed for any experiment
+6. Unet Models trained in each round of each experiment will be saved under the folder `checkpoints/Bootstrap/model`.
+To save time for further experiments, you can set `Skip_first_round = True`, if `first_round_model.pt` is saved under `checkpoints/EVA/`after the first round of training is completed for any experiment.
+The first round model is our basic model for segmentation.
-2. Find the best model with highest IOU score, move it to `checkpoints/EVA/` and rename it as `best_model_selftrain.pt`
+7. Find the best model with highest IOU score, move it to `checkpoints/EVA/` and rename it as `best_model_selftrain.pt`

  This process:
 1. Uses CAM as initial pseudo-labels
 2. Trains a U-Net segmentation model on these labels
-    3. Predicts segmentation on unlabeled data with confidence thresholds
+3. Predicts segmentation labels and processes with different filtering strategies
-    4. Adds these predictions to the training set
+4. Adds these predictions to the training set as new pseudo labels
-    5. Retrains the model
+5. Retrains the model using new pseudo labels
 6. Repeats for the specified number of rounds
-    7. Creates visualizations in the `visualizations/` directory
+7. Creates visualisations in the `Bootstrap/evaluation` and `Bootstrap/predicted_masks` directory

 ## Step 5: Evaluation of Segmentation Models